Calcutatator/BIP/BIP-15.md

 ## Costs
 Up to **1,000,000 LORDS** tokens have been reserved for allocation to builders over the **2 week** duration of the round.
-  *This will be distributed in tweynt grants of 50,000 LORDS each*
+  *This will be distributed in te grants of 100,000 LORDS each*

-50,000 is the maximum amount per grant, but you are of course welcome to submit smaller proposals for less than 50,000 LORDS.
+100,000 LORDS is the maximum amount per grant, but you are course welcome to submit smaller proposals for less than 100,000 LORDS.
 Any LORDS that have not been allocated to a grant will be returned to BibliothecaDAO.

 All costs will be allocated directly to the BibliothecaDAO Treasury.

 ## Execution
 The Frontinus House process has several stages to completion.
-Beginning on 24 October 2023 the process will begin as follows:
+Beginning on 27 October 2023 the process will begin as follows:
 -  **1 weeks** proposal period for builders to apply for grants.
 -  **1 week** voting period for delegates to decide on which grantees get funded.

-This means the round will be completed on approximately **7 November 2023**, 100% of the funds will be vested over **3** months to the accepted builders.
+This means the round will be completed on approximately **3 November 2023**, 100% of the funds will be vested over **3** months to the accepted builders.

 Please reach out in the Bibliotheca DAO Discord with any questions, and we're excited to see what you build!